4d/go-mobile/docs/tutorials/data-formatter/create-kotlin-formatter.md

 > **OBJECTIVES**
 >
-> Create your first data formatters.
+> Create your first Kotlin data formatters.

+A formatter can be composed of both Kotlin and Swift code.

 ## Object attribute Kotlin formatter

 If you want a formatter that will enable you to dial a phone number value on click, we need a **manifest.json file** containing a `name`, a `binding`, a `type` and a `target` value as follows: